Property and Wealth

 The subprime mortgage crisis has affected millions of Americans--but women were hit the hardest.
 How can we recover?
 And how can we stop this from happening again?

-Historian Karen Offen describes how an economic theory has hindered women's economic growth throughout history, and still limits them today.
+Karen Offen, senior scholar at the Michelle R. Clayman Institute for Gender Research, describes how an economic theory has hindered women's economic growth throughout history, and still limits them today.

-Around the world, a billion people live in extreme poverty and struggle to survive.
+Around the world, a billion people live in extreme poverty, struggling to survive on about $1 a day.
 Ritu Sharma goes to Guatemala to find out what it's like living on $1 a day.

 Artist Mariana Castro De Ali uses bird migration as a metaphor for the ordeal immigrants face daily, and prints her original artwork on used receipts.